The heart of Tenerife is home to one of the most majestic and impressive mountains in Europe and the world. We’re talking about Mount Teide.

 Teide Cable Car is at km 43 along the TF-21.

-Below is an interactive map with information about the road network that takes you to Mount Teide (with suggestions of interesting stops along the way), the National Park, Teide Cable Car, the Altavista Refuge and Teide Observatory, and trails for going hiking near the volcano:
+Below is an interactive map with information about Mount Teide and how to get there, the road network that takes you to Mount Teide (with suggestions of interesting stops along the way), the National Park, Teide Cable Car, the Altavista Refuge (currently closed to the public) and Teide Observatory, and trails for going hiking near the volcano:

 This is the approximate distance between the most popular points on the island and the route to Mount Teide up to the cable car base station: